 [5] Prior to 2001, the South African tax regime was a source-based one.
 The Revenue Laws Amendment Act 59 of 2000 changed this to a resident-based system.
 Section 9D was introduced to address how South African tax payers should be taxed on their income earned abroad, especially income earned by South African owned foreign entities.
 A pure anti-deferral regime would immediately deem back all the South African owned foreign company income.
 As a result, no foreign income would receive any advantage over domestic income.
 However, international law only allows South Africa to tax foreign residents on their South African source income, not on their foreign source income, even if the entity is completely owned by South African residents.
-To address this, s 9D imposes tax on South African owners on the income earned by their foreign entities as if those entities immediately repatriated their foreign income when earned.
+To address this, s 9D imposes tax on South African owners on the income earned by their foreign entities as if those entities immediately repatriated their foreign income when earned.2 the South African tax base.

-[6] The section also provides for exemptions which allow certain foreign companies to operate free from tax to the extent that an objective rationale exists for maintaining operations abroad, and when such operations pose no threat to the South African tax base.
 The purpose of the exemption was to balance the desire for horizontal equity (equity among South Africans earning income at home versus those earning income abroad) against international competitiveness (allowing South African owned subsidiaries to operate on the same level tax fields as foreign owned rivals operating in the same low-taxed foreign countries).
-The s 9D exemptions were, therefore, introduced as a balancing mechanism between two competing interests: tax avoidance and competitiveness.
+The s 9D exemptions were, therefore, introduced as a balancing mechanism between two competing interests: tax avoidance and competitiveness.3